bryanoltman/stager/CONTRIBUTING.md

 # How to Contribute

-We'd love to accept your patches and contributions to this project.
+**Unfortunately, we are not accepting contributions at this time.**

 ## Before you begin